zerodivisi0n/FinderMenu/README.md

 * *FinderExt.bundle* - injectee bundle, that overrides code inside Finder process
 * *mach_inject_bundle.framework* (and *mach_inject_bundle_stub.bundle* which is part of this framework) - mach inject bundle framework, which used by *FinderMenu*

-Application has only been tested on the latest version of Mac OS X 10.8.2.
+Application has been tested on OS X versions 10.8 and 10.9.
 I will be grateful if you test it in earlier versions.
 Theoretically it should work on OS X versions >= 10.6 (in 10.6 Finder has been rewritten from Carbon to Cocoa and this hack is Cocoa-specific).

 ## Building & running